 This design idea isn’t for everyone and doesn’t work for all situations (House Beautiful) listed a few pros and cons of open kitchen shelving), but when properly planned and installed correctly, it can transform your kitchen in unexpected ways.
 Our top 5 favorite open shelving ideas represent just the tip of the proverbial iceberg, but we think they’re among the best examples of how and when to include open shelving in your kitchen design.

 When Velinda, the business manager of HGTV Design Star winner Emily Henderson’s design studio, reached out to us about her tiny 49-square-foot kitchenette, we were ready for the challenge.
 Henderson routinely does makeover takeovers for her employees, and Velinda wanted to renovate the dark and outdated kitchen in her bungalow’s cramped basement.

 After much deliberation, Velinda decided on open shelving to keep the space light and airy.
-For base cabinets, she chose Austin style in the color Harbor as the best fit.
-Harbor kept the small space light and bright, allowing her to incorporate color without making the room appear smaller.
+For base cabinets, she chose Shaker Inset in the color Blue-Gray as the best fit.
+Blue Graykept the small space light and bright, allowing her to incorporate color without making the room appear smaller.

 Sparse Floating Shelves

 Black and white cabinets create a neutral backdrop that works with styles ranging from traditional to industrial.
 This polished industrial style kitchen includes bike-chain stools, metal accents, and sparse floating shelves.

 Since this is a smaller kitchen, the floating shelves open up the space quite effectively.
 Plenty of tall windows let in natural light, making the room feels much larger than it actually is.
 CliqStudios cabinets shown here are Shaker style painted in Black and White.